juju/docs/README.md

 easily for our documentation.

 1. Make sure you have a Github account! [https://github.com/join](https://github.com/join)
-2. Fork the [juju/docs](https://github.com/juju/docs) github repository.
+2. Fork the [juju/docs](https://github.com/juju/docs) Github repository.
 This creates your own version of the repository (which you can then find online at `https://github.com/{yourusername}/docs`)
 3. Create a local copy: